KerfuffleV2/ggml-sys-bleedingedge/README.md

 - `n_k_quants` - Disables building with k_quant quantizations (i.e. Q4_K)
 - `no_accelerate` - Only relevant on Mac, disables building with Accelerate.
-- `use_cmake` - Builds and links against the libllama using cmake.
+- `use_cmake` - Builds and links against `libllama` using cmake.
 - `cublas` - Nvidia's CUDA BLAS implementation.
 - `clblast` - OpenCL BLAS.
 - `openblas` - OpenBLAS.
 - `metal` - Metal support, only available on Mac.

 Enabling any of the BLAS features or `metal` implies `use_cmake`.
 You will need a working C++ compiler and cmake set up to build with this feature.
-Due to limitations in the llama.cpp cmake build system currently, it's necessary to build and link against libllama (which pulls in stuff like `libstdc++`) even though we only need GGML.
+Due to limitations in the llama.cpp cmake build system currently, it's necessary to build and link against `libllama` (which pulls in stuff like `libstdc++`) even though we only need GGML.
 Also, although we can build the library using cmake there's no simple way to know the necessary library search paths and libraries: we try to make a reasonable choice here but if you have libraries in unusual locations or multiple versions then weird stuff may happen.

 ## Limitations